Join us on Tuesday 27th and Wednesday 28th October 2020 for a Two-Part Webinar series exploring the Power of Participation.

 This free Children’s Week Webinar for Education Professionals celebrates the 2020 theme, highlighting a Child’s Right to Choose their Own Friends and Safely Connect with Others.
 As Educators, we often witness the importance that connection can have on the social and emotional development of children.
 This webinar will provide information to help educators supporting children to safely connect with others in these challenging times.

-Associate Professor Dee O’Connor from the University of Notre Dame will lead an online lecture, available for viewing on Tuesday, 27th October.
+Associate Professor Dee O’Connor from the University of Notre Dame will lead an online Webinar, available for viewing on Tuesday, 27th October.
 The presentation will focus on the notion of connection and belonging in the early years, and the importance of children participating with their community.
 Dee will discuss opportunities for early childhood and primary school educators to expand their toolkit and use strategies that may help reduce anxiety and increase the resilience of children in learning environments.

 Following the lecture, we welcome you to join us the following day on Wednesday, 28th October from 4:00pm – 5:00pm for a live panel discussion.
 With special guest speakers Cheryl Kickett-Tucker Research Fellow at Curtin University and Founding Director of Pindi Ltd, Amie Fabry from the Department of Education, Caroline Heeris of Meerilinga and The Commissioner for Children and Young People, Colin Pettit, the panel will discuss the importance of connection, communication and participation in the early years.
 This discussion invites the thoughtful contribution of the audience and encourages the engagement of fellow educators to stimulate an engaging dialogue.
 Presenters will provide practical strategies and tips for creating safe and secure early childhood and primary school environments for children, families and staff.